prantlf/webpack-loader-denolint/README.md

 ## Usage

-Create a `rollup.config.js` [configuration file] and import the plugin:
+Create a `webpack.config.js` [configuration file] and enable the loader:

 ```js
 module.exports = {